Holy Spirit Adoration Sisters

+History

-The congregation was founded in 1896 in the Netherlands by Arnold Janssen, a German diocesan priest who had first founded in 1875 the Society of the Divine Word in the Dutch border village of Steyl, and in 1889 the Missionary Sisters Servants of the Holy Spirit.
-Later, Janssen formed the Holy Spirit of Perpetual Adoration congregation so that the missionaries that he had already formed could be supported by prayer.
-Janssen was canonized on October 5, 2003, by Pope John Paul II.
+The congregation was founded in 1896 in the Netherlands by Arnold Janssen, a German diocesan priest who had first founded in the Society of the Divine Word in the southeastern Dutch border village of Steyl in 1875.
+In 1889, he founded the Missionary Sisters Servants of the Holy Spirit and later, the Holy Spirit of Perpetual Adoration congregation so that the missionaries that he had already formed could be supported by prayer.
+The nuns wear rose-colored tunics with their habits symbolizing their joy for the Holy Spirit; from this they gained their colloquial name of the Pink Sisters.

-Mary Michael was Janssen's first Holy Spirit of Perpetual Adoration Superior of the convent in Steyl.
-The first convent abroad was established in Philadelphia, Pennsylvania, United States in 1915 by Mary Michael (Adolfine Tönnies) (1862–1934), upon the invitation of Edmond Francis Prendergast.
-Mary Michael grew the convents in many locations, where they continued to grow after her death on Feb.
-25, 1934 in Steyl.
-On Feb.
-25, 2015 the Holy See gave approval for the beatification process for Mary Michael.
-The motherhouse was later moved from Steyl to Bad Driburg, Germany.
+Mary Michael was Janssen's first Holy Spirit of Perpetual Adoration Superior of the Steyl convent.
+The first overseas convent was established in Philadelphia, Pennsylvania, United States in 1915 by Mary Michael (née Adolfine Tönnies, 1862–1934), upon the invitation of Edmond Francis Prendergast.
+Mary Michael grew the convents in many locations, where they continued to grow after her death on February 25, 1934 in Steyl.
+On February 25, 2015 the Holy See granted approval for the beatification process for Mary Michael.
+The motherhouse was later moved from Steyl to Bad Driburg, North Rhine-Westphalia, Germany.

+Presence

 Currently, there are 22 convents located in Argentina, Brazil, Chile, Germany, India, Indonesia, the Netherlands, the Philippines, Poland, Slovakia, Togo, and the United States.
 They are supported solely by donations from visitors and other private parties.